apache/echarts-doc/en/option/series/pictorialBar.md

 Notice, in the example above,

-+ `barGap: '-100%'` is used to overlap "background series" and "current value series".
 + The same [symbolBoundingData](~series.pictorialBar.symbolBoundingData) is used in "background series" and "current value seires", which makes their graphic elements are the same size.
 + A bigger [z](~series.pictorialBar.z) is set on "current value series", which makes it is over "background series".